-Star of the week: Hadar | EarthSky.org
+Beta Centauri is a Southern Pointer Star | EarthSky.org

 Beta Centauri is also sometimes called Agena (derived from Latin words for the knee), obviously referring to the anatomy of its classical depiction.

 The Centaur itself was supposed to be the son of the god Chronos and a sea nymph.
-Uncharacteristically wise and just, this Centaur, often known as Chiron, was a favorite of Apollo and Diana and figures in some minor mythology of its own.
+Uncharacteristically wise and just, this centaur, often known as Chiron, was a favorite of Apollo and Diana and figures in some minor mythology of its own.
 Alpha and Beta Centauri share little in the classical mythology, although were often considered together.
 In Africa they were named for two men who once were lions, and in Australian aboriginal myths they represented two brothers who hunted and killed a large emu called Tchingal.
 At one time in China they were known, according to Allen, as Ma Wei, the Horse’s Tail.

-The flag of Australia contains the Southern Cross as well as an addition bright star placed in the approximate position of Beta Centauri.
+The flag of Australia contains the Southern Cross as well as an additional bright star placed in the approximate position of Beta Centauri.
 However, the star is intended to represent the Australian Commonwealth Star rather than either Alpha or Beta Centauri.

 Hadar science.
 Beta Centauri is not one star, but three.
-About a second of arc away the companion star, Beta Centauri B, poses a difficult telescopic sight.
+About a second of arc away, the companion star Beta Centauri B poses a difficult telescopic sight.
 Analysis of the light from Beta Centauri B reveals that it is a very close binary star.
 Thus the star seen as a single point of light to the human eye is in fact triple.

 Hadar itself (Beta Centauri A) is a pair of B-class stars.
 The two stars have nearly identical masses and orbit each other over a period of 357 days.
-They are separated by a mean distance of roughly 4 Astronomical Units, that is, by 4 Earth-sun distances.
+They are separated by a mean distance of roughly four astronomical units, that is, by four Earth-sun distances.

 Meanwhile, about 100 Earth-sun distances away is Beta Centauri B (aka Hadar B).